Easy Email Marketing For Artists

-After you master the basics of autoresponders, you can do some pretty crazy stuff with email to nurture your fans into collectors, but that’s a bit advanced for this article.
+After you master the basics of autoresponders, you can do some pretty crazy stuff with an email to nurture your fans into collectors, but that's a bit advanced for this article.
 More to come on this inside the Positive Painter Community.
 If you would like to become a member of the Positive Painters and gain access to more art business resources click here.

 # 3 Host a Giveaway

 After you've done 1 and 2 above, and you'd like to get a periodic bump in subscriber activity and engagement, host a giveaway!
 You can collect email addresses for each giveaway participant.
 KingSumo.com makes it super easy to create a giveaway in minutes and watch the email subscribers and shares of your post continue to increase, and the best part - IT IS FREE!!!